 Starting a resume from scratch is time consuming and can result in improper formatting that won’t pass the initial ATS scan, which means that your document may never be read by a human.
 Similarly, using a word-processing resume template may result in funky characters or improper alignment after hours of work, especially if you try to personalize it by making changes to the document.

-You can avoid frustrations and get peace of mind knowing that your resume will pass the ATS and grab the eye of a recruiter by using our resume builder.
+You can avoid frustrations and get peace of mind knowing that your resume will pass the ATS and grab the eye of a recruiter by reviewing our quick resume writing tips, accessing our new Microsoft Word resume templates, or using our resume builder.
 By simply filling in the requested information, you’ll have a great document to showcase your talents in a way that’s easy for recruiters to skim.